jessemillar/class-notes/tech-201/lessons/lesson-18.md

 			- Octagonal baptistry
 			- Arian
 				- Arians believed in the separation of God, Christ and the Holy Ghost
+				- The type of Christianity followed by the Goths
 		1. San Vitale
 			- Octagonal
 			- Mosaics of Justinian and Theodora